swisscom/Invoke-Forensics/README.md

 <!-- vim-markdown-toc -->
 ***

-## What do these scripts provide?
+## What exactly do these scripts provide?

-The main advantage using the scripts is that they allow running KAPE against or collecting files from multiple collected KAPE images in one command which includes unzipping, mounting the VHDX and running the command (KAPE or file copy) against the corresponding drive letter and unmounting the drive again.
+The main advantage using the scripts is that they allow running KAPE against or collecting files from multiple collected KAPE images in one command which includes unzipping, mounting the VHDX and running the command (KAPE itself or file copy) against the corresponding drive letter and unmounting the VHDX image again.
 Using these function against multiple collections reduce the time severely compared to running these commands manually.

 The other purpose of the scripts is to quickly jump through the available plugins or KAPE files using the tab-completion support and to be able to print